-Mounting the Bottom-Side SMT Parts
+Mounting the Top-Mount SMT Parts

-There are parts mounted on both sides of the Proton board, this is done to save space.
+There are parts mounted on both sides of the Quantum board, this is done to save space.
 It does make the assembly task a little bit more complicated, but in general most of the smaller parts are mounted on the "bottom" side of the board (i.e. the side that you don't see when it's mounted in your AV bay), so the "top" side of the board is pretty easy.
-We're going to do the SMT parts on the bottom side, then flip it over and do the top side, then go back and do the through-hole parts that are all on the top side.
+We're going to do the relatively few SMT parts on the top side, then flip it over and do the bottom side, then go back and do the through-hole parts that are all on the top side.